VenomXx21x/Ghost-Switch.py/README.md

 GhostSwitch is a Python-based tool that ensures your anonymity by automatically rotating your IP address at regular intervals using the Tor network.
 Designed for privacy enthusiasts, GhostSwitch guarantees secure, encrypted, and anonymous data flow.

+Using this tool, U can change your physical ip address 😉

+THIS TOOL IS CREATED FOR EDUCATIONAL PURPOSE, DON'T MISUSE IT.

 <img width="527" alt="image" src="https://github.com/user-attachments/assets/e111834a-f143-4d4a-a398-fd809d52be79" />